How to Fix Microwave combo error on KitchenAid KOCE500ESS (Wall Oven + Microwave Combo)

 Common Symptoms & Causes

-If your KitchenAid KOCE500ESS is displaying a microwave combo error, watch for these specific warning signs before attempting any repair.
+If your KitchenAid KOCE500ESS is flashing a microwave combo error, here are the specific warning signs to look for before you dive into repairs.

 • The control panel displays a “F2-E1” or “F6-E0” error code that won’t clear